 speakerNEW!iShredder™ Business for iOS and Android are now available for Enterprise users.Learn more

-So why do some apps apparently “work”?
+So why do some apps still seem to “work”?

 What can you do now?